vblanco20-1/vulkan-guide/docs/chapter-4/storage_buffers.md

 ```glsl
 mat4 modelMatrix = objectBuffer.objects[gl_InstanceIndex].model;
 ```
-We are using gl_InstanceIndex to access the object buffer.
-This is due to how vulkan works on its normal draw calls.
-All the draw commands in vulkan request "first Instance" and "instance count".
+We are using `gl_InstanceIndex` to access the object buffer.
+This is due to how Vulkan works on its normal draw calls.
+All the draw commands in Vulkan request "first Instance" and "instance count".
 We are not doing instanced rendering, so instance count is always 1.
-But we can still change the "first instance" parameter, and this way get gl_InstanceIndex as a integer we can use for whatever use we want to in the shader.
+But we can still change the "first instance" parameter, and this way get `gl_InstanceIndex` as a integer we can use for whatever use we want to in the shader.

 We now need to hook the descriptor layout to the pipeline.

-On `init_pipelines`, we add it to the list of descriptors when creating the pipeline layout
+On `init_pipelines()`, we add it to the list of descriptors when creating the pipeline layout
 ```cpp
 VkDescriptorSetLayout setLayouts[] = { _globalSetLayout, _objectSetLayout };